 In recent years, most of my blogging has concerned the crisis of the Catholic tradition in the modern world.
 But, today, I return to some old stomping grounds, which may be less familiar to newer readers—and could even strike some as downright odd.

-I refer to the Russian Catholic convert Valentin Tomberg (1900 -1973) whose magnum opus Meditations on the Tarot served to liberate me from the New Age movement and led me to the Church.
+I refer to the Russian Catholic convert Valentin Tomberg (1900 -1973) whose magnum opus Meditations on the Tarot served to liberate me from the New Age movement, leading me to the Church.

 I would also note the following article contains a lot of concepts and vocabulary unfamiliar to many Catholics.
-But this is necessary for the task I am about to undertake – a task that is not so much directed to faithful Catholics, but people like the man I once was: terribly confused about the issues here and struggling for clarity.
+But this is necessary for the task I am about to undertake—a task not so much directed to faithful Catholics, but people like the man I once was: terribly confused about the issues here and struggling for clarity.

 On the State of Confusion surrounding Valentin Tomberg

-For, alas, my task concerns the fact that a very great deal of dreadful misinformation can be found about Tomberg on the web.
+For, alas, my task concerns the fact that an excessive amount of dreadful misinformation can be found about Tomberg on the web.

 Now, part of this is due to Tomberg’s Anthroposophical background in his youth, before he converted to Catholicism in the early 1940s.

-Anthroposophy: the word refers to a spiritual approach developed by the Austrian Rudolf Steiner – in over 300 books – who hoped that Christ would thereby become directly cognisable by modern humanity sans need for the Church.
-One might consider it a Twentieth Century form of Christian gnosis, although Steiner preferred to call it ‘spiritual science’.
+Anthroposophy: the word refers to a spiritual approach developed by the Austrian Rudolf Steiner (in over 350 books!) who hoped that Christ would thereby become directly cognisable by modern humanity sans need for the Church.
+One might consider it a Twentieth Century form of Christian Gnosis, although Steiner preferred to call it ‘Spiritual Science’.